jpducassou/perl-WebService-CDNetworks-Purge/README.md

 Parameters: none
 Returns: an array ref with the list of domains/PADs

-## \_purgeItems

-Description: private method used to purge a single chunk of paths from cache
-Parameters: PAD/domain and an arrayref with the list of paths to purge
-Returns: A hash ref with the parsed JSON response from service

 ## purgeItems

 Description: Purges for a certain PAD/domain a list of paths.